valates/StellarisDoubleSwarmTimeframe/README.md

 Delete game_start.txt

 ## Set own Swarm spawn timers/probabilities
 Line 255 of game_start.txt.
-For a probably of no swarm spawn, make one entry x = {} where x is the probability of no spawn happening.
+For a probability of no swarm spawn, make one entry x = {} where x is a number, the probability of no spawn happening.

 ## Vanilla Unbidden Jump Drive Risk
 Change line 55 and line 60 of crisis_events_2.txt to "factor = 0.8"